LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 ![Pasted-image-20220807173722.png](/img/Pasted-image-20220807173722.png)

 This tree shows the relationship between a `group` (whatever is inside the parenthesis) and the three `char` literals which make up the expression `cat`.
+To simplify things, we're going to imagine that all regular expressions exist inside a top-level `group`, so `cat` is equivalent to `(cat)`.

 This hierarchy can become more complicated when things like nested groups or `branches` are involved.
 For example, the `AST` for `(ca(r|t)s)` looks like this;

 ![Pasted-image-20220807173959.png](/img/Pasted-image-20220807173959.png)

-The important thing to know about this step is that here we are describing the **structure** of the expression - this will make our lives a lot easier in the next step.
+The important thing to know about this step is that here we are describing the **structure** of the expression, and that this structure is **recursive**.
+We can isolate any node and process its children, without needing knowledge from elsewhere in the tree.
+In other words, each **sub-tree** can be treated in the same way as the **tree**, which is very useful in reducing complexity.

+Having this structure will make our lives a lot easier in the next step.

 ### Compile

 Here, we actually build the `States` from the `AST` we created in the previous step.

-The trick to keeping this step simple (it can very quickly become **not** simple) is to let each node of the `AST` decide what it should compile to.
+The trick to keeping this step simple (and it can very quickly become **not** simple) is to let each node of the `AST` decide how it should be compiled.

 For our simple example of compiling the regular expression `abc`, we just need two types of `AST` node;